 - can bring a sense of decay and decline to a neighbourhood and may make an area less inviting to tenants, property owners and investors

 - are a waste of accommodation at a time of high housing demand.

-- a loan to help with repair costs - this is called ‘Empty Homes Assistance’.
+- Consider a loan to help with the cost of refurbishment – this is called ‘Empty Homes Assistance’.

 What is Empty Homes Assistance?